To download an offline version of our student handbook, click here.

 Some UK banks now offer special accounts for international students so you may be able to set up a bank account before you arrive in Liverpool.
 You should check with your home bank to find out about any charges that there might be to transfer money into your UK account.

 Registering with the Police

-It will cost £34 to register with the police and you will also need a letter from the school and two passport sized photographs for your application.
+It will cost approx. £40 to register with the police and you will also need a letter from the school and two passport sized photographs for your application.
 If you don’t register with the police it might affect any visa applications you make in the future, so it is very important that you register within 7 days of coming to the UK.

 Getting in touch with your family and friends